N2-Jonathon/n2_pairs_trader/docs/How_it_works.md

 - **TODO**: I want to make it so that it you can pass the strategy as an argument from terminal, which could be useful for implementing backtesting

+## 2.1 Initialize strategy

-- When a strategy class eg. `N2SuperTrend` is initialized without params then is loads the values set in `user/user-config.ini`
+- When a strategy class eg. `N2SuperTrend` is initialized without params then it loads the values set in `user/user-config.ini`

 ```python
 def run_bot(strategy=N2SuperTrend()):
   ...
 ```

-- At this point, you can access the following Fields inherited by StrategyBase:
+- At this point, you can access the following Fields inherited by `StrategyBase` :

 ```python